 Border Collies are notoriously intelligent and hard working.
 Aside from being wonderful herding dogs, these guys are excellent at agility.

-Because this breed can be hyperactive and sensitive, it is imperative to make sure they have an outlet for their excess energy.
+Because this breed can be hyperactive and sensitive, it is imperative to ensure they have an outlet for their excess energy.

 Border Collies are best-suited for a home in a rural area where they have lots of space to run and play.